codefornola/nolabase/docs/docs/clients/tableau.md

 slug: /clients/tableau
 ---

-[Tableau](https://www.tableau.com/why-tableau/what-is-tableau) is an easy to visual analytics platform that makes it easier to create interactive visual analytics in the form of dashboards.
+[Tableau](https://www.tableau.com/why-tableau/what-is-tableau) is visual analytics platform that makes it easier to create interactive visual analytics in the form of dashboards.

-It not only supports Postgres but also PostGIS which means you can easily utilize the nolabase's geometry data.
+It not only supports Postgres but also PostGIS which means you can utilize the nolabase's geometry data.

 ## Setup